sohyeonhwang/wikipi/README.md

 * interlanguage link information - will be extracted from tabular outputs from wikiq

 ------
-## TODO
-### GERMAN
+##TODO
+###GERMAN
 Unclear how to construct: https://de.wikipedia.org/wiki/Wikipedia:Richtlinien

-### INTERLANGUAGE LINK INFORMATION
+###INTERLANGUAGE LINK INFORMATION
 1. get a list of every single rule page in this set
 2. go to every link and check the ILL against the other pages;
 3. generate the ILL matrix (dictionary?) - maybe in JSON?

-### CHECK HYAK OUTPUTS
+###CHECK HYAK OUTPUTS
 ...

-### MISC NOTES:
+###MISC NOTES:
 generating figures...
-- only care about article and user namespaces...
+- only care about article and user namespaces... use Spark: https://wiki.communitydata.science/CommunityData:Hyak_Spark
 	- by namespace (+ comment vs revision)

 - only care about the revisions that have the regexes found
 - we want to know the _difference_ (+how many policy invocations since the last one???) +X policy invocations with the regex matches

 - by date, sum the +X each day, plot over time
 	- just number
 	- keeping the actually policy in mind
 - policy invocations / # active users

-interlanguage link info: for each policy page, look at the revisions and find when the ILL was linked
+- interlanguage link info: for each policy page, look at the revisions and find when the ILL was linked

+- might need to correct the regexes (es and ja)